SK53/indicia-docs/administrating/warehouse/warehouse-installation.rst

   ALTER USER indicia_user SET search_path = indicia, public, pg_catalog;

+You will also need to report this for your report user's username if you have a separate one.
 Now, open the indicia.php file in the application/config folder using a text editor.
 Find the entry called apply_schema and set it to false.
 You can create the entry if it is not already present: